Bryan Nickson Lomas: Career

 At the age of 14, Lomas was the second youngest athlete to compete in the 2004 Summer Olympics in Athens, Greece and was the flag-bearer of Malaysia in the opening ceremony.
 He competed in the 10 meter platform event in which with 407.13 points he finished at 19th spot.
 In the 2005 SEA Games held in the Philippines, Lomas won the gold medal for the 10 m platform event and silver for 10 m synchronised platform event alongside James Sandayud.

 Lomas represented Malaysia in diving in the 2007 World Aquatics Championships held in Melbourne, Australia.
 He entered in the 10 m platform event and ranked seventh in the final standings with 469.25 points.
 This seventh-place finish ensured him a berth for 2008 Beijing Olympics.
 In 2006, Lomas along with teammate James Sandayud entered the Synchronised 10m Platform Competition and won Silver in the 2006 Commonwealth Games in Melbourne, Australia.
 He earned 9th in the 10 m platform diving event finals at the 2006 Asian Games held in Doha, Qatar.

 Lomas competed in the 2008 Summer Olympics in Beijing, China, qualifying for the 10 metre platform after finishing seventh in the 2007 World Aquatics Championships.
 In the event, Lomas earned only 384.35 points, and eliminated in the preliminary round.
 He finished at the 26th spot.
 In December 2009, Lomas won gold medals for both 10 m platform event and the 3 m synchronised springboard event with teammate Yeoh Ken Nee.

 Competing in the 2010 Commonwealth Games held in Delhi, India, he won bronze in the 10m Individual Platform competition and finished 7th in both the 3m Individual Platform and 1m Individual Platform competition.
 For Synchronised Diving, he, together with teammate Yeoh Ken Nee, won bronze in the Synchronised 3m Platform Competition.

 Lomas competed in the 2010 Asian Games held in the Guangzhou, China.
 Lomas entered in three events: 10 m platform, synchronised 3 m springboard (with Yeoh Ken Nee), synchronised 10 m springboard (with Ooi Tze Liang).
 He succeeded in winning two silvers in both the synchronisation events and a bronze medal in another.
 In the 2011 World Aquatics Championships, Lomas competes in diving's 3 m springboard and 10 m platform.
-He finishes 11th in the former's finals, but only ranked 24th in the latter.
+He finished 11th in the former, but only ranked 24th in the latter.

 The 2012 FINA Diving World Cup held in London, United Kingdom saw Lomas and Huang Qiang earning Bronze in the Synchronized 3 metre springboard event and qualifying for the 2012 Summer Olympics.
 In the 2012 Summer Olympics held in London, United Kingdom, Lomas competed in two diving events.
 He was ranked 8th in the synchronised 3 m springboard event alongside Huang Qiang.
 In the 10 metre platform event, Lomas earned 434.95 points, and was eliminated in the preliminary round, finishing at the 19th spot.